zlsun/fontfixer/README.md

 # fontfixer

-A python script generating a css that forces some fonts displayed as specified fonts.
+A python script generating a [Stylish](https://userstyles.org/) script.
+The script forces some fonts in web page displayed as specified fonts.

-## Install
+## Installation

 Click [here](https://userstyles.org/styles/113837/font-fixer) to install.